marquesarthur/cronicas-rpg/class_rogue_whisper.md

 ## Pierce the Veil

-Like a ghost, you have the ability to slip in and out of the Ethereal Plane.
+<i class="ra ra-player-teleport"></i> Like a ghost, you have the ability to slip in and out of the Ethereal Plane.

 Starting at the **9th level**, you can use your cunning action in your first turn of a combat to cast the blink spell.